 Missing teeth can affect more than your appearance.
 They can make it harder to chew comfortably, alter the way you speak, and gradually cause the jawbone to weaken over time.
 Fortunately, dental implants offer a long-term solution that addresses all of these concerns, restoring both function and confidence.
-If you are exploring your oral surgery treatments options, dental implants may be one of the most effective paths forward.
+If you are exploring your oral surgery treatment options in Staten Island, dental implants may be one of the most effective paths forward.

 At Legacy Oral Surgery Group, we bring over 40 years of combined professional experience to every patient we serve.
 Across our locations, we see over 7,000 patients per year, and our Staten Island office carries that same commitment to advanced surgical care.
-From straightforward procedures to complex reconstructive work.
 We use the latest equipment and innovative techniques to deliver results that meet the highest standards of oral health care.

 What Are Dental Implants?